tfu2003/tfu2003/README.md

 * Practicing piano
 * Going to the gym
 * Gaming (Valorant, Stardew Valley, Minecraft)
-* Watching TV series (currently watching From, Oshi No Ko, I Got a Cheat Skill in Another World, and Spy x Family)
+* Watching TV series (currently watching From, Oshi No Ko, I Got a Cheat Skill in Another World, and Violet Evergarden)

 Feel free to connect with me through my [LinkedIn](https://linkedin.com/in/tony-fu)!
 I'm always willing to meet new people!